 Minimizes Urinary Tract Infections

-This gauges the percent of long-term care residents who have had a UTI.
-While a higher rate of these infections could reflect poorly on a facility's hygiene protocols, it is difficult to compare different facilities due to facilities having differing reporting standards.
+This statistic measures the percentage of long-term care residents which sustained a UTI.
+Although more of these infections may reflect poorly on a nursing home's cleanliness, it can be problematic to compare between facilities due to nursing homes having reporting standards.

 Appropriately Uses Anti-Psychotic Medication